-The CSU Student Misconduct Rule covers actions that breach University expectations of student behaviour.
+The Charles Sturt University Student Misconduct Rule covers actions that breach University expectations of student behaviour.
 It includes:

 - General misconduct when related to your actions and behaviour as a member of the university community or during university activities; or